-Editor's note: The above information may be updated.

-- A SL Positioning Server UE can be discovered and selected for result calculation for the case of partial coverage and out of coverage.
+- A SL Positioning Server UE can be discovered and selected for result calculation, method determination, assistant data distribution and SL reference UE selection in case of out-of coverage or for UE-only Operation if no Ranging/SL Positioning capable LMF is available .
+If LMF is capable for Ranging/SL Positioning and is reachable by Target UE and/or Reference UE, the LMF can still decide that SL Positioning Server UE executes result calculation.

-Editor's note: Whether the SL Positioning Server functionalities can support more functionalities, e.g. SL Positioning/Ranging method determination, operation coordination, resource coordination and scheduling, in addition to result calculation is FFS.
+NOTE 8: Functionalities of the SL Positioning Server UE will be determined by RAN WGs.

 - Multiple UEs may be involved in a single Ranging/Sidelink Positioning session.

 - Whether measurement results or Ranging/Sidelink Positioning results are exchanged over the SR5 depends on the negotiation during the control signalling.